 YOU CAN TRY DAIRY ALTERNATIVES

 Alternatives to milk have never been more popular, they seem like a great option.
 Allergy or intolerance to cows milk can be a big reason to switch your child onto an alternative.
-The variety in the diferent
+The variety in the different flavors is amazing and there are quite a few that I like myself.
+Are they right to give a 3 year old?
+They can definitely be part of a balanced diet for a 3 year old.
+I will list a few of my favorites below with the information you may need to make a good decision about which one is best for your 3 year old.

 - Hemp milk: This milk is great in terms of nutritional value.
 It has lots to offer and good fats too.
 The only issue you might come across with this milk is that it’s a bit harder to find.
 It’s not quite as popular as the others on this list.
 Another positive of this milk is that it is widely tolerated in terms of allergies.

 So how much milk does your 3 year old need in their diet?
-Well it may come as a surprise but your 3 year old actually doesn’t need any milk in their diet.
+Well, it may come as a surprise but your 3 year old actually doesn’t need any milk in their diet.
 By the time they are 3 they have grown out of the need for milk as a food source.
-You can still give them milk of course, the USDA suggests around 2-3 servings a day of milk.
+You can still give them milk.
+The USDA suggests around 2-3 servings a day of milk.

 There is such a thing as too much milk.
 Milk is low in iron, and iron is an important nutrient for the development of your 3 year old.
 What can happen is that by drinking cow’s milk, your child can fill up and eat less iron rich foods.
 This problem is then made worse by the fact that milk decreases the absorption of iron and it can also irritate the lining of their stomach, causing them to lose small amounts of blood.
 This can all lead to your 3 year old being deficient in iron, so it’s worth considering.
 Use milk as part of a balanced diet in the amounts suggested by the UDSA which we listed above.